 To stay protected against any type of malware, users should frequently update their software (including AV programs).
 Disabling Adobe Flash Player if it is not exclusively needed is also advisory, since several vulnerabilities have been disclosed since the beginning of the year.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove Exploit:HTML/Axpergle.N from Windows.

-- Guide 2: Get rid of Exploit:HTML/Axpergle.N from Mac OS X.
+- Guide 2: Get rid of Exploit:HTML/Axpergle.N on Mac OS X.

-- Guide 3: Remove Exploit:HTML/Axpergle.N from Google Chrome.
+- Guide 3: Remove Exploit:HTML/Axpergle.N in Google Chrome.

 - Guide 4: Erase Exploit:HTML/Axpergle.N from Mozilla Firefox.

 - Guide 5: Uninstall Exploit:HTML/Axpergle.N from Microsoft Edge.

 - Guide 6: Remove Exploit:HTML/Axpergle.N from Safari.

 - Guide 7: Eliminate Exploit:HTML/Axpergle.N from Internet Explorer.